New X-Men (2001 series): Xorn and Magneto

 Grant Morrison intended Xorn to be Magneto from his first appearance.
-As Morrison stated in an interview after they left New X-Men, "In my opinion, there really shouldn't have been an actual Xorn - he had to be fake, that was the cruel point of him".
+As Morrison stated in an interview after they left New X-Men, "In my opinion, there really shouldn't have been an actual Xorn – he had to be fake, that was the cruel point of him".
 In fact, soon after the revelation of Xorn's identity in New X-Men #146, readers pointed out that clues that Xorn was actually Magneto had been hidden throughout Morrison's run.
-According to then-X-Men writer Chuck Austen, the X-Men editors liked the Xorn character and hoped Morrison would change their mind about the revelation; when they didn't, the editors asked Austen to bring Xorn back as a separate character.
+According to then-X-Men writer Chuck Austen, the X-Men editors liked the Xorn character and hoped Morrison would change his mind about the revelation; when he did not, the editors asked Austen to bring Xorn back as a separate character.
 Marvel also wanted to continue using Magneto; Austen stated that "Marvel saw value in Magneto not being a mass-murderer of New Yorkers."
 Morrison has expressed criticism of this subsequent retcon in interviews.

 Marvel retconned the Xorn/Magneto revelation and brought back Xorn and Magneto after Morrison's departure.
 In Uncanny X-Men #442 and 443, Xavier takes the body of Magneto to Genosha where they hold a funeral for the deceased mutant leader.
 However, in the last page of Excalibur #1, Xavier meets Magneto alive and well on Genosha.
 In subsequent issues of Excalibur, Xavier and Magneto debate the true identity and motives of Xorn, the individual whose bandage-wrapped body they brought to Genosha.
 In the same month, Magneto returned in Chris Claremont's new Excalibur book, Austen's X-Men #157 introduced a new Xorn named Shen Xorn.
 Shen Xorn claims to be the twin brother of the original Xorn (now referred to as Kuan-Yin Xorn) who, under the influence of the entity known as Sublime, had pretended to be Magneto.
 This claim is supported when Emma Frost conducts a thorough mind scan of Shen.
 Not too long after, Shen Xorn disappears when he unleashes the gravitational forces of a black hole in the course of helping the X-Men defeat an attack by a Brotherhood of Mutants led by Exodus.
 Later, Shen Xorn is revealed to have been one of the mutants depowered due to the events of the House of M miniseries.